Annual Space Audit

 The purpose of this policy is to provide direction for internal and external individuals, groups, and businesses regarding the placement of posters, advertisements, handbills, and temporary signage.

 The USask Health Sciences has established procedures for the allocation and reallocation of research space in a building designed with collaboration in mind.
 Available space is a finite resource.
 As such, a policy that allows research efforts to flourish via a fair and transparent research space allocation procedure is crucial.

 The USask Health Sciences manages all public spaces in the Health Sciences Building as well as a small number of the meeting rooms.
 Any use of event space or meeting rooms in the facility must be pre-approved.

-Once renovations to A-Wing are complete, the USask Health Sciences Building will be comprised of over 75 research labs, 650 office spaces, 50 meeting rooms, and classroom capacity to accommodate over 1500 students.
+The USask Health Sciences Building is comprised of over 75 research labs, 650 office spaces, 50 meeting rooms, and classroom capacity to accommodate over 1500 students.
 Spread throughout five wings spanning (in some areas) up to six floors, the facility is often a challenge for newcomers to navigate.

-To reference floor plans of the Health Sciences Building, please click the links below.
+To reference floor plans and locate spaces within the Health Sciences Building, please click the links below.